pattern-agentic/limousine/spec.md

 A python-based tkinter app for managing a web app dev environment.

+## Dependenceis

+Should use minimal dependencies, ideally just tcl/tk, subprocess, and other built-ins.

+Use uv to manage python dependencies.
+Main app source file should be `limousine/main.py`.

 ## Persistent Storage - global

 Stores global data in a file `.limousine-project-driver` in the home